crimewaffle/checkmk/README.md

 - "[cmk.your-domain.com]" with your domain name

 Please make sure to backup the existing config.
-After all this you need to reload the webserver using 'omd reload [your-site] apache'
+After all this you need to reload the webserver using 'omd reload [your-site] `apache`